accessibilitywars/zaw2/content/builds/power-tempest.md

 > 2. {{ skill(id="5561") }} (Scepter Air 2)
 > 3. {{ skill(id="30795") }} (Warhorn Air 5)

 Try to always start with your Precasted Opener, before entering your main attunement looping below.
 As much as possible you want to hit your precast {{ skill(id="29719") }}, but that is not always possible on all bosses.
-If you do not have enough time for your precast, start in {{ skill(id="5494") }}, precast {{ skill(id="29719") }} as you are running towards the boss, and continue the rotation from there, casting {{ skill(id="5666") }} in your first {{ skill(id="5492") }} loop.
+If you do not have enough time for your full precast, start in {{ skill(id="5494") }}, precast {{ skill(id="29719") }} as you are running towards the boss, and continue the rotation from there, casting {{ skill(id="5666") }} in your first {{ skill(id="5492") }} loop.
 You can refer to the provided video rotation for an example of this precast.

-Your main attunement looping is:

 **Main Attunement Loop:**
 > 1. {{ skill(id="5492") }}
 > 2. {{ skill(id="5494") }}

-And you should repeatedly swap betwen these 2 attunements as soon as they are available and off cooldown, while following the priority list for each attunement when you are in that attunement.
+You should repeatedly swap betwen these 2 attunements as soon as they are off cooldown, while following the priority list for each attunement when you are in that attunement.
 Following this logic, you will maximise uptime in both {{ skill(id="5492") }} and {{ item(id="100947", name="Relic of Fireworks") }}.

-On top of your main attunement loop,
+You should also:

 **Cast Off Cooldown:**
 > 1. {{ skill(id="30662") }}